-LIST OF TARGETS AND INITIATIVES: 2016/2017
+LIST OF TARGETS AND INITIATIVES: 2017/2018

-Component Target Comment Marketing To increase targeted marketing with regards to the villas and functions Still ongoing; carried over to 2017/2018 targets Financial profit To remain stable with regards to previous years income and possibly increase sales Still ongoing; carried over to 2017/2018 targets Guests satisfaction To improve guests satisfaction through room renovations and improvement of the café area Room renovation almost entirely completed.
-Café renovation is still pending. carried over to 2017/2018 targets Service quality To improve service quality through training in housekeeping and f&b Still ongoing; carried over to 2017/2018 targets Safety To remain current safety standards and continuously mitigate risks Achieved, with no major accidents.
+Component Target Comment Marketing To increase targeted marketing with regards to the villas and functions Still ongoing; carried over to 2018/2019 targets Financial profit To remain stable with regards to previous years income and possibly increase sales Still ongoing; carried over to 2018/2019 targets Guests satisfaction To improve guests satisfaction through room renovations and improvement of the café area Room renovation almost entirely completed.
+Café renovation is still pending. carried over to 2018/2019 targets Service quality To improve service quality through training in housekeeping and f&b .
+Still ongoing; carried over to 2018/2019 targets Safety To remain current safety standards and continuously mitigate risks Achieved, with no major accidents.
 Regulatory requirements To remain compliant with all local regulations Achieved.
 We continue to comply with regulations.
 Energy Consumption To maintain the current energy consumption levels and possibly improve Achieved.
 Our consumption has remained stable.
 Water resources To retain the current water consumption and possibly improve Achieved.
 Our consumption has remained stable.
 Carbon emissions To maintain the current energy consumption levels and possibly improve In line with our energy consumption, the carbon emissions have remained stable.

-1. Review of 2016 - 2017 targets
+1. Review of 2017 - 2018 targets

-Component Target Comment Employees satisfaction To improve employee satisfaction through benefits review and activities Still ongoing; carried over to 2017/2018 targets Customer feedback To improve response time to feedbacks to less than 24h Still ongoing; carried over to 2017/2018 targets Innovation and R&D To continue R&D on aspects such as food waste and small scale renewable systems Still ongoing; carried over to 2017/2018 targets Social responsibility To continue hiring people with special needs and maintain current % of workforce Achieved.
-Our % of employees with disabilities is more than 20% for 2017 Environmental outreach To continue to outreach through the biodiversity.sg platform Achieved.
+Component Target Comment Employees satisfaction To improve employee satisfaction through benefits review and activities Still ongoing; carried over to 2018/2019 targets Customer feedback To improve response time to feedbacks to less than 24h Still ongoing; carried over to 2018/2019 targets Innovation and R&D To continue R&D on aspects such as food waste and small scale renewable systems Still ongoing; carried over to 2018/2019 targets Social responsibility To continue hiring people with special needs and maintain over 15% of workforce Achieved.
+Our % of employees with disabilities is more than 20% for 2018 Environmental outreach To continue to outreach through the biodiversity.sg platform Achieved.
 Our biodiversity.sg platform has remained active.
 Waste generated To maintain current levels or even reduce the amount of waste generated Achieved.
 Our vermicomposting program has remained active and stable, and recycling program is consistent.
 Onsite biodiversity To continue with sustainable pest control practices and enhance landscaping initiatives Achieved.
 We continue to maintain sustainable pest control and landscaping practices.
 Ethical business practices To continue to comply with all ethical regulations and even exceed them Achieved.
 We have stepped up our efforts with regards to risk management.
+Supplier To work towards gradually phasing out products using palm oil Still ongoing; carried over to 2018/2019 targets, but modified to allow for use of products with sustainable palm oil.
+SBR has successfully switched to using certified sustainable palm oil for cooking oil.